 Story Mission encounters

 Cultists are encountered as the primary obstacle in the Grand Pagoda Library, but thankfully in small groups scattered throughout the Library.
 This mission ends with a fight against the cult leader Asra Nox.

 A pair of Cult members somehow manage to get deep into the Great Sovereign Temple, down in the lowest and most dilapidated level, but pose little threat.

 The Cult comes out in force at the Baron's Keep, where the player has to fend off wave after wave of Occasus Cultist Invaders and armored Occasus Cultist Knights in order to protect the Regal Medallion (the Glitch artifact).
-Aside from the dozens of standard Cultists with guns and swords, Occasus Cultist Archers will launch flaming arrows at the player, Helicultists will drop Molotovs on the player, and some will push heavy Ballistas towards the keep in order to break down its walls.
+Aside from these cultist knights, Occasus Cultist Archers will launch flaming arrows at the player, Helicultists will drop Molotovs on the player, and some will push heavy Ballistas towards the keep in order to break down its walls.
 Several more Cultists back up Asra when she arrives on the final boss of the mission, the Bone Dragon.

 Unique drops & themed decor

 - Any Cultist has a 1 in 1000 chance of dropping a cosmetic armor piece from the Cultist Set when killed.

 - Asra Nox has her own unique drops when fought in the Grand Pagoda Library.